U.S. boutique banks woo French bankers in Paris advisory push: sources

-LONDON/PARIS/NEW YORK (Reuters) - Several U.S. boutique investment banks are looking to hire senior staff in Paris in the wake of Britain’s departure from the EU and have poached bankers from France’s most established advisory firms, including Lazard (LAZ.N), sources told Reuters.
+LONDON/PARIS/NEW YORK (Reuters) - Several U.S. boutique investment banks are looking to hire senior staff in Paris in the wake of Britain’s departure from the EU and have poached bankers from France’s most established advisory firms, including Lazard, sources told Reuters.

-New York-based Evercore Inc (EVR.N) has tapped headhunting firm Charta Partners to hire French bankers with long-standing relationships with the country’s key companies, sources said, as it prepares to open an office in Paris.
+New York-based Evercore Inc has tapped headhunting firm Charta Partners to hire French bankers with long-standing relationships with the country’s key companies, sources said, as it prepares to open an office in Paris.

-Evercore competes head-to-head with U.S. independent advisory firms Centerview, Greenhill (GHL.N), Perella Weinberg and Moelis (MC.N), who are all also looking to hire in France.
+Evercore competes head-to-head with U.S. independent advisory firms Centerview, Greenhill, Perella Weinberg and Moelis, who are all also looking to hire in France.

 The push comes as Britain is finalising its planned departure from the EU, prompting large investment banks and independent advisory outfits to bulk up their presence across Europe to maintain access to continental clients.